sailfish009/openstructure/modules/img/alg/doc/alg.rst

 Applying algorithms
 -------------------

 While image properties are usually manipulated using method of the :class:`~ost.img.ImageHandle` class, their data content is manipulated using image algorithms.
 Image algorithms are objects.
 Each of them is a class, and its methods are used to handle the algorithm parameters.
 Applying an algorithm to an image is then conceptually a two-step process.
 First, an instance of an algorithm class is created, yielding an algorithm object.
 In a second step, the algorithm object is applied to an image.
-An algorithm can be applied in-place (using the :meth:`~ßost.img.ImageHandle.Apply` method), modifying the image. or out-of-place, (using :meth:`~ost.img.ImageHandle.ApplyIP` ), leaving the original image untouched, and returning the result as a new image.
+An algorithm can be applied in-place (using the :meth:`~ost.img.ImageHandle.Apply` method), modifying the image, or out-of-place, (using :meth:`~ost.img.ImageHandle.ApplyIP` ), leaving the original image untouched, and returning the result as a new image.

 Here is an example.
 All the algorithms used in the following are described in the :ref:`algorithms` section.